ReactionMechanismGenerator/ARC/docs/source/index.rst

 Its code is hosted on GitHub_, which is where comments, issues, and community contributions are welcomed.

-The following pages describe how to install ARC, how to execute calculations via ARC, how ARC works, and some advanced features.
+The following pages describe how to install and execute ARC, show some advanced features and what to expect from its output.

 Documentation Contents